cornerstonejs/cornerstone/docs/concepts/image-loaders.md

+---
+description: Cornerstone allows developers to define their own Image Loaders to create Images for display and manipulation.
+---

 # Image Loaders

 > An **Image Loader** is a JavaScript function that is responsible for taking an [Image Id](image-ids.md) for an Image and returning the corresponding **Image Load Object** for that Image to Cornerstone.
 The **Image Load Object** contains a Promise which resolves to produce an **Image**.